Frequently asked questions and tips

 Unfortunately, the answer is no. Teams must drive via the Sunriver detour.

+Yes, individuals should be supported by at least two support people.
 One person for up at the mountain and one for in town.
-The support person on the mountain will have to drive the Sunriver detour.

 Technically, it is possible for multiple racers registered as Individuals to share support people.
 There are several people who assist multiple racers for the mountain transitions.
 However, racers will need to be quite careful when planning.
 You are completely responsible for ensuring one person will be able to manage multiple athletes and consider the various start times, leg speeds, and support needs.
 It can be quite tricky to get the timing right and we would NOT RECOMMEND to folks to are newer to the event.
 There is nothing more stressful than carrying multiple loads of Alpine gear to the car while hoping you make it to the Ski-to-Bike transition on time.